 Tri-band with dynamic backhaul

 That’s right, and it seems quite genius.
-Belkin told me that the Linksys MX5 uses any of its 5GHz band as the backhaul at a given time.
+Belkin told me that the Linksys MX5 uses any of its 5GHz bands as the backhaul at a given time.
 It’s a proprietary technology Belkin calls dynamic backhaul as opposed to dedicated backhaul.

 As a result, users will have access to all three bands (2.4GHz, 5GHz, 5GHz-2), though the 5GHz signals might come from different bands of different hardware units.
 So, one client might get 5GHz-1 signals from one node, and another client gets 5GHz-2 signals from another.